 What Are The Before And After Results?

-When it comes to preventing aging, you can follow certain natural tips and tricks to delay the aging process.
+When it comes to preventing ageing, you can follow certain natural tips and tricks to delay the ageing process.
 Keep reading to know more about them –

-- Stop Smoking – Not just to delay aging, smoking is best avoided to keep many respiratory diseases and cancer at bay.
+- Stop Smoking: Not just to delay ageing, smoking is best avoided to keep many respiratory diseases and cancer at bay.

-- Drink Less Alcohol – Know when to draw a line on your levels of alcohol consumption as excess of it is definitely not going to help overcome anything.
-If possible, switch to red wine that contains resveratrol, which is an excellent anti-aging ingredient.
+- Drink Less Alcohol: Know when to draw a line on your levels of alcohol consumption as excess of it is definitely not going to help overcome anything.
+If possible, switch to red wine that contains resveratrol, which is an excellent anti-ageing ingredient.

-- Eat A Healthy, Well-Balanced Diet – The importance of a healthy diet cannot be stressed upon enough.
-Maintain a balance between the acidic and alkaline foods you consume as a supple diet helps to delay aging.
+- Eat A Healthy, Well-Balanced Diet: The importance of a healthy diet cannot be stressed upon enough.
+Maintain a balance between the acidic and alkaline foods you consume as a supple diet helps to delay ageing.
 Additionally, make sure to eat plenty of colored fruits and vegetables as these excellent sources of antioxidants.
 What you eat really matters!

-- Exercise Most Days Of The Week – An active body translates to an active metabolism and blood circulation.
-And, these can make an impact on slowing down the aging process and preventing premature aging.
+- Exercise Most Days Of The Week: An active body translates to an active metabolism and blood circulation.
+And, these can make an impact on slowing down the ageing process and preventing premature ageing.
 For four to five days of the week, involve yourself in moderate physical activity for 30-40 minutes.

-- Exfoliate Your Skin – Along with cleansing and moisturizing on a daily basis, add exfoliation to your skin care routine.
-Simple scrubs made at home or chemical peels administered by certified dermatologists will help remove the dead and dull skin, bringing forth the fresh, young skin cells present below it.
+- Exfoliate Your Skin: Along with cleansing and moisturizing on a daily basis, add exfoliation to your skin care routine.
+This will help remove the dead and dull skin, bringing forth the fresh, young skin cells present below it.

-The natural process of aging can be sped up due to many other causal factors.
+The natural process of ageing can be sped up due to many other causal factors.
 It does not have to seem like impending doom.
-There are various tactics that you can use to prevent aging signs from popping up before time, and to maintain the youthfulness of your beautiful skin longer.
+There are various tactics that you can use to prevent ageing signs from popping up before time, and to maintain the youthfulness of your beautiful skin longer.